yaricom/dogs-vs-cats/README.md

 ## Prepare Datasets
 Our goal is to generate two files, imgdata_train.rec for training and imgdata_val.rec for validation, and the former contains 95% images.
-This can be done with following steps:
+This can be done with following steps.

-Download train data set from [here](https://drive.google.com/open?id=0B0ChXT-rp95aa1FHa3ZmVEJLZkk) and unpack it.
+First download train data set from [here](https://drive.google.com/open?id=0B0ChXT-rp95aa1FHa3ZmVEJLZkk) and unpack it.

-Make sure that images belonging to the same class are placed in the same directory:
+Then create corresponding directories and make sure that images belonging to the same class are placed in the same directory:
 	* cats - into directory named `data/full_train_data/cat`
 	* dogs - into directory named `data/full_train_data/dog`

-Make sure that all these class directories are in the same root directory `full_train_data`.

-Make sure to create output directories first
+Make sure to create output directories where generated data sets will be stored.

 ```
 mkdir data/data_set_train
 mkdir data/data_set_test
 ```

-Then prepare two `.lst` files, which consist of the labels and image paths can be used for generating rec files.
+After that we will prepare two `.lst` files, which consist of the labels and image paths can be used for generating rec files.

 ```
 python tools/im2rec.py --list True --recursive True --train-ratio 0.95 data/data_set_train/imgdata data/full_train_data
 ```